Pantham: Release

-Critical reception

-The Times of India rated the film 2.5/5 and considered that: "Despite the commercial elements, ‘Pantham’ would’ve worked if only the screenplay and narrative were a tad bit tighter."
+Reception

+Pantham received mixed reviews from critics.

-123 Telugu rated the film 3/5 and commented that: "Pantham is a passable social drama which showcases a decent message.
+123Telugu gave 3 out of 5 stars and wrote "Pantham is a passable social drama which showcases a decent message.
 Even though the story is outdated, director Chakri has made sure that there is some fun in the first half and climax is satisfactory."
+Neeshita Nyayapati of The Times of India gave 2.5 out of 5 stars and wrote "This one is purely for Gopichand fans and for those who like commercial pot-boilers with a message."

-Greatandhra rated the film 2.5/5 and considered that: "Major complaint from audiences has been Gopichand’s movies have turned too predictable of late.
+Venkat Arikatla of Greatandhra gave 2.5 out of 5 stars and wrote "Major complaint from audiences has been Gopichand’s movies have turned too predictable of late.
 Still, the star is not coming out from them."

-First Post wrote, "Pantham’s strength lies in what it truly wants to say in the end.
-It calls for a systematic change in the government’s approach to governance and making politicians accountable.
-And it also calls out people in general for a wide range of issues.
-But then it does all this after ensuring that it narrates a story which is sloppy and unimaginative before it turns into a show reel of our apathy towards suffering."
+Hemanth Kumar of Firstpost wrote "Pantham feels like a mishmash of several popular films, including Srimanthudu and Kick, although it is nowhere near the emotional impact of its predecessors."